ajm896/eve-something/README.md

 # Eve Something

 ## Description
-Eve Something is a project that [briefly describe the purpose of your project].
+Eve Something is a project that allows users to query and retrieve information about blueprints and their associated data from the Eve SDE (Static Data Export).

 ## Features
-- Feature 1
+- Query blueprints by name
-- Feature 2
+- Retrieve blueprint details including group and category information
-- Feature 3
+- Display industry activity materials and products

 ## Installation
 To install this project, follow these steps: